 What is the Telehealth Research Incubator?

-Since it began in 2018, the Telehealth Research Incubator has brought together more than 30 collaborators from the School of Medicine, School of Public Health, School of Information, and Ross Business School to publish 22 manuscripts, submit 4 large-scale grants, and disseminate research findings through scientific conferences, national podcast interviews, social media, and meetings with organizations including Michigan Association of Health Plans, Blue Cross Blue Shield of Michigan, Michigan Legislative Health Policy Group, National Governors Association, and more.
+Since it began in 2018, the Telehealth Research Incubator has brought together more than 30 collaborators from U-M's schools of medicine, public health, information, and business.
+Together they have published 22 manuscripts, submitted four large-scale grant proposals, and disseminated research findings through scientific conferences, national podcast interviews, social media, and meetings with organizations including Michigan Association of Health Plans, Blue Cross Blue Shield of Michigan, Michigan Legislative Health Policy Group, National Governors Association, and more.

 Similar to a startup accelerator in the business world, the Incubator supports early-stage telehealth researchers by providing intense content expertise and education in telehealth policy, research methods, and dissemination with the aim of producing research on the impact of telehealth on healthcare costs, quality, access, and patient experience.
-The research produced by the Telehealth Research Incubator is more important than ever as policymakers grapple with developing post-COVID-19 telehealth payment policy and regulations.
+The Telehealth Research Incubator's research findings are more important than ever as policymakers grapple with developing telehealth payment policy and regulations as the nation looks toward managing healthcare in a post-COVID-19 era.

-(2019) Chad Ellimoottil, M.D., M.S., director of the U-M Telehealth Research Incubator, explains telehealth’s potential to bring greater value, quality, and access to healthcare delivery, and the important questions to consider in evaluating telehealth policies and implementation.
+(2019) Chad Ellimoottil, M.D., M.S., explains telehealth’s potential to bring greater value, quality, and access to healthcare delivery, and the important questions to consider in evaluating telehealth policies and implementation.

 Recent Research Products

 Association between Direct-to-Consumer Telemedicine Visits for Acute Respiratory Infections and Downstream Related Visits (2021)